M-Taghizadeh/M-Taghizadeh/README.md

 - Python Backend Development: Django, Flask, Fast API
 - Artificial Intelligence, ML, Deep Learning
 - Natural Language Processing
+- Large Language Models (LLMs)
 - Computational Linguistics
 - Computer Vision
 - Search Engine Development
 - Face Detection and Face Recognition
-- Web Scraping, and Web Crawling
+- Web Scraping and Web Crawling
 - Python Parallel and Concurrent Programming
 - Python Design Patterns, Software Architecture
-- Teaching programming and recording courses and programming contents on YouTube and Persian online education platforms
+- Teaching programming and recording courses and programming content on YouTube and Persian online education platforms
 - Java programming and desktop application development

-### My favorites activities
+### My favorite activities
-- Code review of other developers, I can get into the minds of other programmers by looking at their code :)
+- Code review of other developers; I can get into the minds of other programmers by looking at their code :)
-- My favorite sport is Football, MMA, Table tennis :)
+- My favorite sports are football, MMA, and table tennis :)
 - Podcasts are an important part of my life
 - Philosophy
 - History of Iran and some other countries